 It is a good idea to check these sites on a regular basis.
 No matter how you plan to search, you should first check with your advisors to make sure that they agree that you are ready to test the water.
-After you have done this, you should ask three faculty members who are familiar with your work if they would be willing to write letters of reference for you.
-Since those letters are confidential, you must supply your referees with the names of all of the places where you plan to apply so that they can mail their letters under separate cover.
+By this time you should also have asked three faculty members who are familiar with your work if they would be willing to write letters of reference for you.
+Since those letters are confidential, you must supply your referees with the names of all of the places where you plan to apply.
 Several weeks after you have done this, you might check to see if your letters have been received and (tactfully) remind your referees if they have not.
-You should also tell your referees to send a PDF or Word file with their letters to Natalie Deven (Postgraduate Coordinator-Research).
+You should ask your referees to send a PDF or Word file with their letters to Natalie Deven (Postgraduate Coordinator-Research).

 You should ensure you present your paper in the Departmental workshop that you are enrolled in.
 Be sure to get in touch with the organiser of that workshop at the beginning of the first term to schedule a presentation, preferably in term one.
 It is useful for your presentation to occur before you have any interviews or job talks.